yvern/friar-tuck/README.md

 Enough about flavor...

-friar-tuck is a Clojure(Script) library to help you solve the same problems I had myself.

 As of now, only cellar.cljc works.
 It gives you a unified api to use [TaffyDB](http://taffydb.com/) while on the browser/cljs/js (you still need to add taffydb.min.js yourself), or [MongoDB](https://www.mongodb.com/) while on the server/clj/jvm (via [congomongo](https://github.com/aboekhoff/congomongo)).